2026 Overview

 - Awards are for a period of one year, beginning on the date that notification of the Award has been received.

 - For projects involving human subjects, approval from the Institutional Review Board (or an equivalent such committee) of the academic or research institution with which an applicant is affiliated must be secured.
+Please be aware that recruitment for your study cannot commence until you have provided us with the IRB approval notice.

 - The proposed project must be designed to expand the science behind neuroarts, i.e., the scientific evidence that demonstrates the power of the arts to measurably change the brain and body in advancing the health and wellbeing of individuals.